 The friendly board shop owner is now a playable character.
 He's even faster than Tommy, but his turning ability is next to none.

-Unlike its predecessor, Snowboard Kids 2's laps are always 3 by default.
+Unlike its predecessor, Snowboard Kids 2's locks all races at three laps.

 This is a straight forward beginner's course.